Tiffany Henyard

-Tiffany Aiesha Henyard (born June 18, 1983) is an American politician.
-Henyard served as mayor of Dolton, Illinois from 2021 to 2025 and as supervisor of Thornton Township, Illinois from 2022 to 2025.
+Tiffany Aiesha Henyard (born June 18, 1983) is an American politician and businesswoman who served as mayor of Dolton, Illinois from 2021 to 2025 and as supervisor of Thornton Township, Illinois from 2022 to 2025.
 She previously served two terms as a member of the Dolton Village Board of Trustees from 2013 to 2021.
-Henyard was elected trustee in 2013 and 2017, and elected mayor in 2021.
+Henyard was elected trustee in 2013 and 2017, and was elected mayor in 2021.
 She was appointed township supervisor in 2022.
+The Hill and Newsweek have reported that Henyard was dubbed "America's worst mayor".

-During her tenure as mayor and supervisor, Henyard was the subject of multiple investigations and legal proceedings concerning the management of public funds and official conduct.
+During her tenure as mayor and supervisor, Henyard was the subject of multiple investigations and legal proceedings concerning official misconduct and mismanagement of public funds.
 In 2024, the Illinois Attorney General ordered a charitable organization associated with her to cease soliciting donations.
 The Federal Bureau of Investigation also conducted inquiries and issued subpoenas related to village operations.
 As of 2024, Henyard was under civil investigation by the Illinois Department of Human Rights and was named as a defendant in several lawsuits.

-She ran for reelection as mayor in 2025 and was defeated in the Democratic primary by trustee Jason House.
+In 2025, Henyard ran for reelection as mayor of Dolton.
+She was defeated in the Democratic primary, 88% – 12%, by trustee Jason House.
+Also in 2025, she sought election as Thornton Township supervisor; she did not receive the Democratic nomination.
+Henyard later relocated to Fulton County, Georgia, where she is running for the Fulton County Board of Commissioners in 2026 as a Republican.

-Early life, education, and career
+Early life, education, and personal life

-Henyard is a lifelong resident of Dolton.
+Henyard grew up in Dolton.
 She graduated from Thornridge High School.
 She has stated that she earned a degree in business administration from Robert Morris University Illinois; however, a subsequent investigation was unable to substantiate this claim.

-In 2011, Henyard began her involvement in government and politics by working on then-Illinois Governor Pat Quinn’s "Put Illinois to Work" initiative.
+In 2011, Henyard began her involvement in government and politics by working on then-Illinois Governor Pat Quinn's "Put Illinois to Work" initiative.
 She has called Dorothy Brown and Frank Zuccarelli two of her mentors.